 New EU Border Rules: What Aussie Travellers to Greece Need to Know

-From 12 October 2025, Australians heading to Greece or anywhere in the Schengen Zone will face new border entry checks.
-The change is part of the EU’s new Entry/Exit System (EES), which replaces the manual passport stamp process.
+From 12 October 2025, Australians entering Greece (or anywhere in the Schengen Zone) will start seeing the EU’s new Entry/Exit System (EES) rolling out at borders.

 What changes for Australians?